vaibhavkatwe17/Sales_Data_Analysis/README.md

 2. Open SalesDataAnalysis.xlsx in Excel to explore raw data

-3. Open SalesDashboard.pbix in Power BI (if available) to explore the dashboard
+3. Open SalesDashboard.pbix in Power BI to explore the dashboard

 4. Or view the final dashboard screenshot provided above